 “So all of those fairy tales are true?”
 She asked looking into my eyes for answers.

 I laughed "No, there are no such thing as vampires or fairies.”

 She sighed in relief “Good, because I’m scared of vampires.”

 I chuckled.
 “Let’s go to sleep, we have school tomorrow.”

-“Okay” she said before laying down and snuggling close to me.
+“Okay.”
+She agreed, laying down and snuggling up to me.

 “I love you, my little mate.”
-I whispered so only I could hear, then drifted off into a dreamless sleep.
+I whispered when I was sure she was asleep, like always, before drifting off into a dreamless sleep.